Spacetime Dynamics and Local Entropy Balance on Causal Horizons: Bekenstein–Hawking Entropy

 \section{Bekenstein–Hawking Entropy}

 We now check that the ledger \eqref{eq:ledger}, with its geometric normalization $1/4G$, is consistent with the Bekenstein–Hawking area law for stationary black holes.
-Consider a fixed stationary black-hole background with no work terms (e.g. Schwarzschild, or Kerr with $\delta J=0$ and no charge) and a quasi-static, reversible perturbation; we set $\delta N_c=0$.
+Consider a quasi-static family of nearby stationary black holes (Schwarzschild or Kerr) with no work terms; the process is reversible and we set $\delta N_{\rm c}=0$.
 Here $M$ denotes the ADM mass and $\kappa$ the surface gravity of the Killing horizon.
-In this static setting the exterior reference state $\sigma$ is taken to be the Hartle–Hawking (or appropriate stationary) state, so that, in the present choice where the chosen region is the exterior, the first law gives \(\delta\!\langle K_{\sigma}\rangle=\beta_H\,\delta E_{\rm ext}\), with \(\beta_H=1/T_H\); for a quasi-static infall that increases the black-hole mass by \(\delta M\), one has \(\delta E_{\rm ext}=-\delta M\), hence \(\delta\!\langle K_{\sigma}\rangle=-\beta_H\,\delta M\).
+In this static setting the reference state $\sigma$ is taken to be the Hartle–Hawking (or appropriate stationary) state.
+For the choice where the exterior is the chosen region, the modular first-law relation gives $\delta\!\langle K_\sigma\rangle=\beta_H\,\delta E_{\rm ext}$ with $\beta_H=1/T_H$.
+For a quasi-static infall that increases the black-hole mass by $\delta M$, the exterior energy decreases by $\delta E_{\rm ext}=-\delta M$, hence $\delta\!\langle K_\sigma\rangle=-\beta_H\,\delta M$.
 The mechanical first law gives

 while reversibility implies $\delta M=T_H\delta S_{\rm grav} = (\kappa/2\pi) \delta S_{\rm grav}$.
 These two relations are compatible if and only if $\delta S_{\rm grav} \;=\; \frac{1}{4G}\,\delta A $, so integrating and fixing $S_{\rm BH}(A\!=\!0)=0$ yields the familiar area law